Physically Constrained Covariance Inflation from Location Uncertainty: Introduction

 Correspondingly, at each forecast time step, the covariance inflation should follow 4 steps: \begin{itemize} \item Step 1, find $\theta(t)$ based on $S(t)$. \item Step 2, construct a random diffeomorphism $T:\Omega\to\Omega$. \item Step 3, replace $\theta(t)$ with $T^*\theta(t)$ and calculate $S(t)$ based on the new value of $\theta(t)$. \item Step 4, calculate the forecast $S(t+\Delta t)$ based on the new value of $S(t)$. \end{itemize}

 Associating $S$ to different $\theta$ shall then be constrained by different conservation laws for the perturbation scheme.
 More precisely, certain physical quantities are conserved in step 3, no matter how $T$ is constructed or realized in step 2.
 We emphasize that the conservation law of the perturbation scheme merely depends on the choice of $\theta$, but is independent of the dynamics of the original deterministic system.
-A resulting SPDE will conserve a given quantity only if both the perturbation scheme and the original deterministic system conserve that quantity.
+A resulting SPDE will conserve a given quantity only if both the perturbation scheme and the original deterministic system conserve that quantity. \YZ{We also remark that this scheme can not conserve all the physical quantities at the same time unless additional constraints upon the parameters are imposed.
+Hence the users must choose by themselves which physical quantity to conserve. }

+\YZ{In sum, this manuscript provides with the perspective that the displacement vector field of physical state fields should be determined by the tensor fields associated to the physical fields.
+The advantage of this perspective is that certain physical quantities can be conserved while applying a displacement vector field to transfer the original physical field.
+A direct application of this perspective is the physically constrained covariance inflation scheme proposed in this manuscript.
+When the tensor fields are positive $n-$forms on a bounded domain that have the same total mass, Brenier's theorem shows that the `optimal' displacement vector field exists and is unique, for a given cost function.
+In this case, the optimality of displacement vector field is well-defined.
+In other cases, the issue of `optimality' together with the existence and uniqueness of `optimal' displacement vector field need to be carefully explored.
+We reserve this to the future study.}

 This paper is organized as follows.
 Section 2 is a brief introduction of optimal transport theory.
 In section 3 we present the perturbation scheme in detail, including the motivation, the specific techniques in derivation, and several examples.
 In section 4, the resulting perturbation scheme is then compared with the stochastic advection by Lie transport (SALT) equations \cite{Holm2015VariationalPF} and the location uncertainty (LU) equations \cite{Memin2013FluidFD}.
 For properly chosen $\theta$ and $T_t$, it is demonstrated that both SALT and LU settings are recovered within the proposed framework.
 To illustrate our purpose, a stochastic version of the thermal shallow water equation is then derived in section 5.
 Final conclusion and discussion are given in section 6.